saurabhdaf/android-nano/README.md

-## In this Github profile my task to submit my project on github Repository for The review
+## In this Github profile my task to submit my project on github Repository for The review.